UnclassedPenguin/bible/README.md

 [x] - Clean up interactive mode, make it not so ugly
    [x] - Interactive should be able to basically have a command line, sort of like vim.
 That at anytime you can do a book or a chapter or a verse
 [x] - Add a print function that wraps the print, so It doesn't split words
+[x] - Combine if statements in infoMode function.
+Should be if else if [x] - Combine if statements in singleShotMode function.
+Should be if else if